 3. Deeds to Property Owned by the Association

-4. Architectural Plans for the common areas.
+4. Architectural Plans

 B. Ten Years.
 Due to possible construction defects, maintenance records should be kept for the first ten years of an association's existence.
 They may be needed in potential litigation against the developer.
 After ten years, the statute of repose limits any actions against the developer.
 Thereafter, maintenance records older than five years can be disposed of.